Estimation beyond Missing (Completely) at Random: Statistical setting

+(Although Theorem~\ref{cor:P-epsilon-pi-S-realisability-Farkas-form} is stated in terms of bounded, continuous functions, it is clear from the proof that the necessity of~\eqref{Eq:fmax} holds for any integrable function.)

-for all $f \in C_{\mathrm{b}}(\mathcal{X}_\star)$. \end{thm} An important special case of Theorem~\ref{cor:P-epsilon-pi-S-realisability-Farkas-form}, and indeed the main content of its proof, concerns the setting where $\epsilon = 1$.
+An important special case of Theorem~\ref{cor:P-epsilon-pi-S-realisability-Farkas-form}, and indeed the main content of its proof, concerns the setting where $\epsilon = 1$.
 Here, the result states that a distribution $Q$ belongs to $\mathsf{MNAR}_P$ if and only if~\eqref{Eq:fmax} holds, and is a consequence of a generalised version of Farkas's lemma \citep{farkas1902theorie}, due to \citet{craven1977generalizations}.
-An explanation of the relevance of this seemingly-unrelated lemma, which amounts to a proof of the theorem in the case where $\mathcal{X}$ is finite, is provided before the proof of the full result in Section~\ref{sec:proof-general-realisable}.
+An explanation of the relevance of this seemingly-unrelated lemma, which amounts to a proof of the theorem in the case where the underlying product space is finite, is provided before the proof of the full result in Section~\ref{sec:proof-general-realisable}.